damienjburks/DataCop/README.md

 ---
 ### Requirements

-Data Cop is broken up into two parts and requires the following technologies to be installed:
+DataCop is broken up into two parts and requires the following technologies to be installed:

 1. Python 3.8+